Boukos/Advanced-Data-Analysis/Final Project/Report/report.md

 ![bam1.jpg](https://raw.githubusercontent.com/lleiou/Advanced-Data-Analysis/master/Final%20Project/Presentation/pics/ada10.jpg)

-## 3. Suggestions and Further Thoughts
+## III.
+Suggestions and Further Thoughts
 ### Suggestions
 Based on the value of the parameters, we give the following suggestions to the officials of Kings County:
 - **General suggestions:**